High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Distance-based homogeneity tests

 where $f_X$ and $f_Y$ are the characteristic functions of $X$ and $Y$ respectively, and $c_{p}=\pi^{(1+p)/2}/\,\Gamma((1+p)/2)$ is a constant with $\Gamma(\cdot)$ being the complete gamma function.
-Theorem 1 in Sz\'{e}kely et al.\,(2005) shows that \,$E(X,Y) \geq 0$ and the equality holds if and only if $X \overset{d}{=} Y$.
+Theorem 1 in \cite{sr2005} shows that \,$E(X,Y) \geq 0$ and the equality holds if and only if $X \overset{d}{=} Y$.
 In other words, energy distance can completely characterize the homogeneity between two multivariate distributions.
 An equivalent expression for $E(X,Y)$ is given by